confio/tgrade-networks/README.md

-If you find this Repo, be aware it is a semi-public testnet. \
+If you find this Repo, this is for the Tgrade mainnet preparation. \
 We have already assigned external validators for the task and not accepting newcomers.
 Thank you

 # Tgrade - MainNet-1